aMarCruz/react-native-text-size/README.md

 - React Native v0.52.0 or later
 - Targets Android API 16 and iOS 9.0

-The [sample App](https://github.com/aMarCruz/rn-text-size-sample-app) uses RN v0.52.0, which is the minimum version supported by rnTextSize but, to take advantage of features such as `letterSpacing` and better support for the most modern devices, use RN v0.55 or above.
+The [sample App](https://github.com/aMarCruz/rn-text-size-sample-app) uses RN v0.52.0, the minimum supported version but, to take advantage of features such as `letterSpacing` and better support for the most modern devices, use RN v0.55 or above.

 ## Installation